listman-io/docs/README.md

 ![image](https://user-images.githubusercontent.com/13550565/70397778-19285180-1a50-11ea-816c-8f2d390c60be.png)

 5. Note the `Client Id` and `Client Secret` and write them down somewhere
-6. Now go to `https://listman-admin.sharepoint.com/_layouts/15/appinv.aspx`.
-You will see another app form but on the admin site (don't ask, it's Microsoft 🤦🤦🤦 designed those UI).
+6. Now go to `https://listman-admin.sharepoint.com/_layouts/15/appinv.aspx` or `https://yourcompany-admin.sharepoint.com/_layouts/15/appinv.aspx` .
+You will see another app form but on the admin site (don't ask, it's Microsoft 🤦🤦🤦 designed this UI).

 > Note the `-admin` in the URL!
-It' very important!
+It's very important!

 <img style="display: block; margin: 0 auto;" src="https://user-images.githubusercontent.com/13550565/70397812-512f9480-1a50-11ea-84f4-867c147b3d3a.png" alt="drawing" width="400"/>